About the Award

-The Pomona Award honours a person, group of people or organisations that have made an outstanding contribution to campaigning for real cider and perry.
+The Pomona Award, which is named after the Goddess of fruit trees, gardens and orchards, honours a person, group of people or organisations that have made an outstanding contribution to campaigning for real cider and perry.

 All forms of cider and/or perry campaigning are eligible.

 CAMRA presented the Pomona Award for 2014 to Cider Workshop (www.ciderworkshop.com), an

 Cider Workshop, which is used by cider producers and enthusiasts around the

 Pomona Award 2013